Course Grading¶

 Grading¶

 Course grading will be based on the grading table below.
-However, please note that if you have not submitted a course project, the highest grade you can get is 1.
-Points from tasks are only counted if you have submitted an accepted course project.
+However, please note that if you have not passed the exam, the highest grade you can get is 1.
+Points from tasks are only counted if you have passed the exam.
 Point thresholds for grades are presented in the table below.